Search

 ALARP – What does it mean and how is it applied in practice?

-ALARP is a principle used in health and safety management – but what does it mean and how is it applied in practice?
+ALARP (as low as reasonably practicable) is a principle control measure used in health and safety management – but what does it mean and how is it applied in practice?
 In this short vodcast, engineering, occupational health, and legal experts from Finch Consulting come together to discuss the obligation ALARP imposes on employers, and how to achieve compliance.

-ALARP is an acronym and stands for as low as reasonably practicable and this has a particular meaning as a tenet that underpins much of what we do in health and safety.
-It means fundamentally that we need to get risk as low as we possibly can.
+ALARP is an acronym and stands for as low as reasonably practicable and this has a particular meaning as a tenet that underpins much of what we do in H&S. It means fundamentally that we need to get risk as low as we possibly can.
 But clearly, there’s a legal definition that underpins this.

 As a health and safety lawyer, what do we mean as reasonably practicable?